davidwhogg/SaveKepler/README.md

 along with understanding of s/c capabilities.

 **2013 August 27:**
-Decision to split the project into two white papers, one (Hogg *et al*) on image modeling and one (Montet *et al*) on field and target selection.
+Decision is made to split the project into two white papers, one (Hogg *et al*) on image modeling and one (Montet *et al*) on field and target selection.

+**2013 September 03:**
+White paper submitted to Kepler Project Office, and the arXiv.
+It contains at least three completely novel results in astronomical image modeling and calibration.